Creating a Great Place to Work

 It has taken 12 years, and plenty of lessons, to get the formula right with our international Marketing agency, ZINC.
-But quite simply, turning any work place into a great workplace boils down to five, crucially important steps.
+But quite simply, turning any workplace into a great working environment boils down to five, crucially important steps.

 Step 1: It has to come from the heart

-If you create a positive environment where the right people are encouraged to develop and extend themselves in ways that matter to them, they will love coming to work, and in turn, produce a high quality of work that not only generates healthy profit, but ensure the company’s sustainability as well.
+If you create a positive environment where the right people are encouraged to develop and extend themselves in ways that matter to them, they will love coming to work, and in turn, produce a high quality of work that not only generates a healthy profit but ensures the company’s sustainability as well.

 It’s strange that companies hire people to fulfil a role, and then use commission structures to incentivise them to perform well in that role.
 When you claim to hire some of the brightest minds in the industry, would they not then take advantage of that structure to their own benefit?

-I believe that the most important ingredient you need to build a great workplace is trust.
+I believe the most important ingredient in the workplace culture is trust.
 It’s the glue that binds us all together.
 If I can’t walk through the front door trusting the team members I work with, then that’s not a place I want to work.
-Once trust is established (& this is not easy), a company is then able to remove a whole lot of things that tend to make team members unhappy, such as stringent rules and protocols.
+Once trust is established (& this is not easy), a company is able to remove a whole lot of things that tend to make team members unhappy, such as stringent rules and protocols.

-Step 2: People Power: not just a HR issue
+Step 2: People Power: not just an HR issue

-Our hiring process takes longer than many other companies, but it is thanks to this thorough method that nearly every team member who walks through our doors every morning is a perfect ‘fit’ for their role in the company.
+Our hiring process takes longer than many other companies, but it is only to ensure the perfect ‘fit’.
 But even then, we still sometimes get it wrong.
 When this happens, you need to recognise it quickly and make changes to fix it.

 Step 3: Sharing values for long-term success

-Directing a business’s focus away from profit alone and instead toward creating and sharing value is a more sustainable way of ensuring a company’s long-term success.
+Directing a business’s focus away from profit alone and instead toward creating a “sharing value” is a more sustainable way of ensuring a company’s long-term success.
 After all, doing business and running a successful company does not have to be a zero-sum game, where in order for one party to succeed, another needs to take a hit.